Weatherstripping: Purpose

 Automobile flex when going over bumps, and vibrations cause relative motions between the relatively fixed body and movable parts like doors, windows, and sunroofs.
 This movement could allow water in the vehicle so the weatherstrip must compensate by filling the gap.
 Furthermore, this relative movement can cause noises such as squeaks, rattles, and creaks to be heard within the vehicle.

 Considering a standard four-door vehicle, the doors require 20 ft or more of material per door, windows require upwards of 10 ft, and trunks require large amounts.

 Automotive weatherstripping can fail because of age or use.

 Poorly performing weatherstripping should be reported to the car dealership if the vehicle is under warranty, as fixes may be known.

-Materials

-Automotive weatherstripping is commonly made of EPDM rubber, a thermoplastic elastomer (TPE) mix of plastic and rubber, and a thermoplastic olefin (TPO) polymer/filler blend.
-Sunroof weatherstripping can also be made from silicone due to the extreme heat encountered by automobile roofs.

-The efficacy of weatherstripping can be significantly increased by specialty coatings during manufacture.
-Coatings for weatherstripping must adhere to all of these weatherstrip materials.
-Like other paints and coatings, a large variety of weatherstrip coatings are commonly available, with a large variety of coating performances.
-Fiber texture, type and density can be adjusted to provide superior sealing without impacting resistance to movement, rotational friction or fit.
-Silicone is the most difficult to adhere to, but at least one coating is commercially available.
-After bonding to the weatherstrip, these coatings provide chemical and ultraviolet resistance, decrease the static coefficient of friction (thereby reducing the force required to open or close doors), and reduce or eliminate noise.
-In vehicles without coated weatherstripping, the weatherstripping is much more likely to cause the above-mentioned issues along with others such as rust following premature failure of the paint.
-That some cars have non-coated weatherstripping is surprising, given that the cost of the coating is less than US$1 to US$3 per vehicle, whereas the rubber and steel is tens of dollars; an entire car set of weatherstripping may be worth US$100 to US$300 in the total cost of the vehicle, which includes all labor and costs of the manufacturing equipment.

 Buildings

 Overview

 Weatherstripping around openings – especially doors and windows – is used in buildings to keep out weather, increase interior comfort, lower utility bills, and reduce noise.
 Builder weatherstripping can be made from felt; vinyl, rubber, or poly foam; EPDM cellular rubber and vinyl tubing; and metals such as brass and aluminum.